High School Student Resume Templates (+ Writing Tips)

 • Upgraded

-1. Use the job posting as your outline.
+1. Use the job posting as your guide.

 Employers will spell out what they’re looking for in a candidate and the requirements needed to get hired in the job description.
-Read it well and you’ll find exactly what you need to include in your resume for high school student, such as the top skills they want the candidate to have.
+Read it carefully and you’ll find exactly what you must include in your high school resume.

 2. Make a list of your skills.